Self-Tuning Self-Supervised Image Anomaly Detection: Experiments

 \subsection{Demonstrative Examples}

-We first present experimental results on demonstrative datasets, where we create anomalies using CutDiff with different augmentation hyperparameters.
-Specifically, given images of the Carpet object in MVTec AD, we create 25 types of anomalies with the patch size in $\{0.01, 0.02, 0.04, 0.08, 0.16\}$ and the aspect ratio in $\{0.25, 0.5, 1.0, 2.0, 4.0\}$, where the angle is fixed to $0$.
-Our goal is to demonstrate that \method is able to learn different $\augParam$ for different anomaly types in these controlled settings.
+We present experimental results on demonstrative datasets, where we create synthetic anomalies through CutDiff.
+Given normal images of the Carpet object, we generate 25 types of anomalies with the patch size from $0.01$ to $0.16$ and the aspect ratio from $0.25$ to $4.0$, where the angle is fixed to $0$.
+Our goal is to demonstrate that \method is able to learn different values of $\augParam$ for different anomaly types even when the normal training data are fixed.

-Fig. \ref{fig:synthetic-exp} shows the results of learning.
-In Fig. \ref{fig:synthetic-exp-1}, \method learns different values of $\augParam$ depending on the properties of anomalies, demonstrating the ability of \method to adapt to varying anomalies.
-Nevertheless, there exists slight difference between the learned $\augParam$ and the true values in some cases, as embedding distributions can be matched as in Fig. \ref{fig:synthetic-exp-2} even with such a difference.
+Fig. \ref{fig:synthetic-exp} summarizes the results.
+In Fig. \ref{fig:synthetic-exp-1}, \method learns different values of $\augParam$ depending on the anomaly types, specifically patch size and patch ratio, demonstrating the ability of \method to adapt to varying anomalies.
+There is a slight difference between the learned $\augParam$ and the true values in some cases, since embedding distributions between $\trnData \cup \augData$ and $\testData$ can be matched as shown in Fig. \ref{fig:synthetic-exp-2} even with a small difference; the training of \method stops after the distributions are matched.
 This difference is typically larger for patch ratio than for patch size, suggesting that patch size impacts the embeddings more than the ratio does.

-Fig. \ref{fig:synthetic-exp-3} depicts the training process of \method for five anomaly types with different patch sizes, where the patch ratio is $1.0$.
-We visualize the average and standard deviation from five runs with different random seeds. \method accurately adapts to different patch sizes even from the same initialization point, updating $\augParam$ through iterations to minimize the validation loss.
+Fig. \ref{fig:synthetic-exp-3} depicts the training process of \method for five anomaly types generated with different patch sizes, where the patch ratio is set to $1.0$.
+We visualize the average and standard deviation from five runs with different random seeds. \method accurately adapts to different patch sizes even from the same initialization, updating $\augParam$ through iterations to minimize the validation loss.